Avicity7/pyhelp/loops/while/README.md

 ## `while` loops

-In Python, the `while` loop is often used to recursively run specific code on a specific condition.
+In Python, the `while` loop is often used to run specific code on a specific condition recursively.
 It is recommended to use the `while` loop with a condition that can end; otherwise, your code may loop forever and waste useful resources!

 ## Progressing with `while` loops